MitchellBDavies/zero-downtime-container-rollout/README.md

 # Future Development #
 - Not quite Zero Downtime yet (Small period when the nginx server is restarting).
 - A 50/50 deployment (Or at least more staging beyond the canary deployment).
-- A full rollout deployment (Likely a pipeline that will phase out the remaining old servers for new ones).
+- Health checks prior to connecting a server to the loadbalancer.
 - A rollback system in case the new server is producing higher than expected bugs.
     - Possibly automated watching for server responses, but that's likely beyond the skope of this project.
 - More sophisticated deployment scripts.
 Currently deployments and configs are hardcoded, but a more dynamic system would be desired.